rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </template>
 ```

-Now, `Search.vue` doesn't need this info, but it does need to continue passing the info back up to its parent, `App.vue`.
+Now, `Search.vue` doesn't need this info directly, but it does need to continue passing the info back up to its parent component, `App.vue`.
 We'll create another `$emit` event, and pass the `$event` as the payload.

 ```html
 <!-- Search.vue -->